emreond/Juno/README.md

 ## How Does It Work:

-Just initialize the Juno right after `didFinishLaunchWithOptions` function in AppDelegate and see the magic!
+Just initialize the Juno just before `didFinishLaunchWithOptions` function return in AppDelegate and see the magic!
 (Of course write `print` in somewhere in your app :))

 **How To Use It**